Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 MOVE IN DAY | Our 4-PHASE Plan

 Deep breaths.
 Patience.
 Here we go.
 It is their day.
+You’ve got this.
 Smile.
+Breathe.

-Finish loading the car and head to the dorm.
+Finish loading the car and head to the college.
 If it is early, have a plan for coffee and breakfast.

 If you do have a limited window and have to bring everything in the car to the room quickly, hopefully you can keep the less urgent items in the hall or close to the door to keep it out of the way until you’re ready for it.
 This is where labeling will be really important to help keep you organized and not digging through bags to find things.